openharmony-research/openharmony-research.github.io/tutorial.md

 ### Prerequisite

 - **Prior knowledge of operating systems and basic programming concepts would be beneficial.**
 - **Please bring a laptop, that can allow you do some experiments :)**
 - **Please install some necessary apps in your laptop:**
   1. **VNC client**: we need to connect up to 2 VNC servers, [realVNC](https://www.realvnc.com/en/) is recommended
   2. **7z**: we use 7z to decompress pre-compiled images.
 Download in [official website](https://www.7-zip.org/download.html) is enough
+  3. **DevEco Studio IDE**: If you want to experience the entire process of compiling an OpenHarmony application, please refer to the slides for Exercise 1 and install DevEco Studio before the tutorial
 - **Devices: we will provide simulator for OpenHarmony, and cloud servers that you can connect for most experiments.
 We will also bring some dev-boards that allow you to try the OS on real devices.**

 ### Contents and Timeline